Deep-Mind-Hive/2D-imaging-DL/README.md

 # Deep Learning On 2-Dimentional Images

-## 1. What is 2 Dimentional image ?
+## 1. What is 2-Dimentional image ?
 One type of picture you can come across in real life is the two-dimensional one.
 The two dimensions depicted are length and width and the objects on the picture are flat.